 Channel the Sixties and Seventies apre-ski looks that would have graced the cover of a magazine – off-white turtlenecks, mohair and anything Moncler.

-The bar is part of the Old Yellowstone Garage, but that doesn't mean it plays second fiddle to the food.
+The bar is part of Corsa, but that doesn't mean it plays second fiddle to the food.
 Rows of fine spirits are arranged along glass shelves suspended above the shimmering bar, but its the curved glass wine cellar that takes the Oscar, displaying each bottle as if it were a prize exhibit.
-Whiskey and bourbon have feature roles too, ensuring you can try a different nightcap every night of the week.
+At Shin Shin, Japanese beers and sakes take centre stage, ensuring you can try a different nightcap every night of the week.

 Room service can be ordered from 7am to 10pm; the menu is a reduced selection from the Old Yellowstone Garage.
 Snacks from your mini bar are free, and include elk jerky, chocolate chip cookies, protein bars, popcorn and crisps.